 Recommendations

 As the economics are more promising for partial displacement measures (with a natural gas auxiliary system) than full-displacement measures (with an electric auxiliary system), we recommend promoting this option as a starter.
-If full displacement measures are to be integrated into a program, we recommend putting emphasis on GHG benefits as they are significant, which helps to convince potential buyers to make the switch in order to hit their decarbonation targets.
+If full displacement measures are to be integrated into a program, we recommend putting emphasis on GHG benefits as they are significant, which helps to convince potential buyers to make the switch in order to hit their decarbonisation targets.
 More aggressive performance curves already show better economics close to cost-effectiveness for these measures, meaning that the efficiency does not need to increase by a lot to also make the product more attractive from a financial standpoint.

 Additional research is required to refine the savings and the cost estimates to quantify the benefits more accurately.
-The cost for most models is expected to decrease which would result into a lower payback period and hence a better cost-effectiveness.
+The cost for most models is expected to decrease which would result in a lower payback period and hence a better cost-effectiveness.

 With lower payback periods, standard and “cold climate capable” HP RTUs could be promoted by the utilities.
 This could be done as a 2-tiered measure, with Tier 1 for standard HP RTUs and Tier 2 for “cold climate capable” HP RTUs.
 Following Maine’s example, the measure could be prescriptive with an incentive expressed in terms of the RTUs’ heating capacity.